elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 Make sure to remove the option from your config when upgrading.
 - With the replacement of the helm chart `stable/prometheus-operator` to `prometheus-community/kube-prometheus-stack`, it is required to manually execute some steps to upgrade.
 See [migrations docs for prometheus-operator](migration/v0.7.x-v0.8.x/migrate-prometheus-operator.md) for instructions on how to perform the upgrade.
+- Migrate existing config to the new object storage config by running the script `migration/v0.7.x-v0.8.x/migrate-object-storage.sh`

 ### Added